EXPLORING THE IMPACT OF RELIGION’S PRESENCE

-A project of KC Social Impact Lab, led by experts in philanthropy, media, and public affairs with proven track records of delivering effective messages in over 140 countries and 40 different languages, our goal is to shift public attitudes and improve general knowledge related to religious literacy specifically and social justice more broadly.
+A project of KC Social Impact Lab, led by experts in philanthropy, media, and public affairs with proven track records of delivering effective messages in over 140 countries and 40 different languages, our goal is to equip individual storytellers and companies with the tools to tell more complex and less stereotype-driven narratives.

 DeeperDive is the first such equivalent for understanding the role and prevalence of religion in film and television.

 We can shift what audiences learn about religion on screen, so that when they encounter religious diversity in real life, they respond not with fear or distrust, but with empathy and compassion.

 We provide specialized programming premised on challenging unconscious biases surrounding religious people, communities, and themes.

 We evaluate past and prospective depictions of religion in entertainment media, demonstrating its prevalence and influence.